SAP-archive/teched2021-ANA260/exercises/Section 2 - Linked Analysis and Input Controls/README.md

 ![img9](https://user-images.githubusercontent.com/92877810/138147803-157c49b5-3ffd-4d3a-9c99-45aeb339fc38.png)

-Unlike **Region, Product** has additional properties attached to it.
+🚩Unlike **Region, Product** has additional properties attached to it.
 We're interested in filtering out the product itself, so we must now select it.

 18. Click **Product (Dimension)**